hritsh/calorify-estore/docs/DesignDoc.md

 ## Executive Summary

-This is a summary of the project.
-Calorify is an estore which is dedicated to allowing the customers to choose and order healthy products in order to cater to their calorie intake requirements.
+> Calorify is an e-commerce store which is dedicated to allowing the customers to choose and purchase healthy food products in order to cater to their calorie intake requirements.
 We want to provide a platform on which customers can, easily and safely, browse and purchase various healthy food products including salads, wraps, dips and our signature dishes.
-It is completely user-input based so that we can cater to the needs of our customer and help them acheive their diet goals.
+It is completely user-input based so that we can meet the needs of our customer and help them acheive their diet goals.

 ### Purpose